kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-service.md

    EOF
    ```

-4. Expose the service and secure it by creating an APIRule CR in your Namespace:

-> **NOTE:** If you don't want to use your custom domain but a Kyma domain, use the following Kyma Gateway: `kyma-gateway.kyma-system.svc.cluster.local`.
+4. Expose the service and secure it by creating an APIRule CR in your Namespace.
+If you don't want to use your custom domain but a Kyma domain, use the following Kyma Gateway: `kyma-gateway.kyma-system.svc.cluster.local`.
+Run:

   ```shell
   cat <<EOF | kubectl apply -f -